 What’s in Your Wallet?
-Hopefully, Some Shielding Material!Chris Cook
+Hopefully, Some Shielding Material!Randy Mitchell

 In today’s world, having credit cards or electronic ID cards in your wallet isn’t secure enough protection for the personal information they carry.
 You must have some sort of additional security for them there in your pocket.
 When I grew up, the best security for wallets was what over the road truckers or motorcyclists had, a chain that connected their wallet to their belt or the pants that they were wearing, stopping physical thievery and that was good enough.